ThanatosPentest001/Virus/README.txt

 This malware delete all the user file (desktop, documents...etc) and he can prevent the PC from starting.
 It opens at every startup.
 Even "Ctrl+Alt+Supp" can't stop this malware !
 NEVER EXECUTE THIS PROGRAM ON YOUR COMPUTER !!
+DON'T CHANGE THE VIRUS NAME ( the script will not execute automatically at system startup. )

 “What can it do?"